Malhavok/Spriter2Unity/README.md

 - for some reason pickups ain't working... yet!
 - object-refs with some abs positions/pivots/scales etc - didn't see a reason so far to use them...

+Note:
+- set pivot in Unity to Center (the default one).
+All pivot calculations are taken care of internally

 Current usage (from command line):

 python main.py [name of the SCML to covert]